 Have you heard of the West Memphis Three?
 You won’t forget them after you watch this 1996 HBO documentary about a trio of boys accused of a horrific murder in 1993.
 Joe Berlinger and Bruce Sinofsky followed this case so closely that they produced two sequels to this doc (in 2000 and 2011), both of which are also on Prime.
 Marathon!

-Jim Jarmusch’s best film is also his most recent, and it’s on Prime!
+Jim Jarmusch’s best film is also on Prime.
 The indie auteur finds one of his best mouthpieces in Adam Driver’s Paterson, a bus driver who moonlights as a poet.
 Gentle, beautiful, and unforgettable, it’s a movie that honestly captures how easy it is to find poetry in everyday life without ever being as cheesy as that description sounds like it could be.

 There aren’t a lot of great Westerns on Amazon, but this modern one is worth your time.
 John Hillcoat directs a gritty, vicious script by Nick Cave (of The Bad Seeds fame) and draws excellent performances from a cast that includes Guy Pearce, Ray Winstone, Emily Watson, John Hurt, and a movie-stealing Danny Huston.
 With riveting cinematography by Benoit Delhomme, this is a Western that looks phenomenal, unfolding like a visualization of one of Cave’s albums.